-If you are defining an existing application as a service, you need to ensure that each parameter used by the method implementing the operation is represented in a message.
+If you are defining an existing application as a service, you must ensure that each parameter used by the method implementing the operation is represented in a message.
 You must also ensure that the return value is included in the operation's output message.

 One approach to defining your messages is RPC style.
 When using RPC style, you define the messages using one part for each parameter in the method's parameter list.
 Each message part is based on a type defined in the types element of the contract.
-Your input message would contain one part for each input parameter in the method.
-Your output message would contain one part for each output parameter and a part to represent the return value if needed.
-If a parameter is both an input and an output parameter, it would be listed as a part of both the input message and the output message.
+Your input message contains one part for each input parameter in the method.
+Your output message contains one part for each output parameter, plus a part to represent the return value, if needed.
+If a parameter is both an input and an output parameter, it is listed as a part for both the input message and the output message.

-RPC style message definition is useful when service enabling legacy systems that use transports such as Tibco or CORBA.
+RPC-style message definition is useful when service enabling legacy systems that use transports such as CORBA.
 These systems are designed around procedures and methods.
 As such, they are easiest to model using messages that resemble the parameter lists for the operation being invoked.
 RPC style also makes a cleaner mapping between the service and the application it is exposing.